hunterbrownell/recipe_project/README.md

 > rating".
 We used the difference in means as our test statistic and set a significance level of 0.05.
 The resulting
 > p_value for our test was 0.14 which meant we failed to reject the null.
 We decided that the difference in means of
 > ratings was a good test statistic because we were trying to decide whether or not it was worth it to spend more time
 > in the kitchen.
-If we used to absolute difference for example, we could have ended up with data that support our
+If we used to absolute difference for example, we could have ended up with data that supported our
 > alternative hypothesis when in reality it was the faster recipes that were higher.